The Sardine Run South Africa

 If you visit the South Coast in June and July you may still get lucky and witness some shoals being netted, but if you’re serious about experiencing the sardine run for yourself you must look further south and spend time on a boat!

-Best place for the Sardine Run
+Best Sardine Run Location

 So the joke goes: “If you want to experience the sardine run – you’ll be doing all the running!”